ibm-cloud-docs/EventStreams/messagehub072.md

 #Monitoring and logging
 {: #monitoring}

-## Standard Plan
+## Standard plan
-{{site.data.keyword.messagehub}} automatically collects metrics and events so that you can monitor your usage of {{site.data.keyword.messagehub}}.
+{{site.data.keyword.messagehub}} on the Standard plan automatically collects metrics and events so that you can monitor your usage of {{site.data.keyword.messagehub}}.
 {:shortdesc}